Down, Boy

 According to Bohn, as the pregnancy progresses, the “safe area” of your abdomen during pregnancy becomes smaller.
 During the first trimester, your uterus is still below your pubic bone, so trauma won’t likely hurt the pregnancy.
 But once the uterus is out of the pelvic area, after the first trimester, direct trauma can definitely hurt the baby, Bohn says.
 “If the force is very strong, we usually recommend that the mother be monitored after an event to make sure this has not occurred.”
 What about if your pets jump up and put their paws on you to greet you when you come home?
 Bohn says that should be OK, as long as they don’t do it really hard.

-So it looks like some doggy training classes are in my beagle’s future, and I’ll be sitting on the couch with multiple pillows on my pregnant belly to guard it from the cat jerks.
-Like I said — funny farm.
-If one of your critters does jump on your stomach after the first trimester, it may be a good idea to call and make an appointment with your OB-GYN to make sure everything is OK, especially if you experience vaginal bleeding, an amniotic fluid leak, contractions, or a decrease in fetal movement.
+So, if your beloved dog likes to jump up to greet you when you get home, it might be time for some doggy etiquette classes.
+If one of your pets does jump on your stomach after the first trimester, it may be a good idea to call and make an appointment with your OB-GYN, just to make sure everything is OK.
+This is especially important if you experience vaginal bleeding, an amniotic fluid leak, contractions, or a decrease in fetal movement after the fact.

 Expert:

-Dr. Yvonne Bohn, OB–GYN at Providence Saint John’s Health Center in Santa Monica, California
+Dr. Yvonne Bohn, M.D., OB–GYN at Providence Saint John’s Health Center in Santa Monica, California

 This article was originally published on